cosmos/cosmos-sdk/examples/simpleGov/README.md

 ## Architecture of a SDK-app

-The Cosmos-SDK gives the basic template for an application architecture.
+The Cosmos-SDK gives the basic template for a Tendermint-based blockchain application.
 You can find this template [here](https://github.com/cosmos/cosmos-sdk).

 In essence, a blockchain application is simply a replicated state-machine.
 There is a state (e.g. for a cryptocurrency, how many coins each account holds), and transactions that trigger a state transition.
 As the application developer you define the state, the transaction types and how different transactions modify the state.